md-tahmid-hasan-golap/nextShop-Frontend/README.md

 - Features
 - Popular Products
 - Testimonials
 - Promo Banner

-  (All sections contain uniform cards with hover states)
+(All sections use uniform cards with hover effects)

 ### ✔ Footer